jonghyeonk/jonghyeonk/README.md

 anomaly detection in offline settings, (ii) anomaly detection in online settings, and (iii) log repairing, i.e., anomaly reconstruction.
 All the methods focus on trace-level anomaly detection, i.e., anomalies concerning the order and/or occurrence of events in process traces.

-- ✨ More and state-of-the-art inf. about me is updated in my personal website (https://sites.google.com/view/jonghyeonko).
+- ✨ The latest information about me is updated on my personal website (https://sites.google.com/view/jonghyeonko).

 <!---
 jonghyeonk/jonghyeonk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.